 “It has been very difficult,” but things are improving, she said.
-Her mother, Delia D. González-Vázquez, had to wait in long lines for food and the wait for gasoline was five hours.
+Her mother had to wait in long lines for food and gasoline.
 She couldn’t sleep because of the noise and pollution of running generators.

-González-Vázquez has since moved to Río Piedras, and has electricity and food.
-“She is a warrior!” said her daughter.
+Her mother has since moved to Río Piedras, and has electricity and food.
+“She is a warrior!”
+Ortiz-González said.

 Prescription glasses are Ortiz-González’s personal fashion statement – she owns 30 pairs that she coordinates with her outfits.
 She began collecting them after a temporary loss of her eyebrow hair.